markus7800/SuperHumanHumor/README.md

 I scraped all [r/jokes](https://www.reddit.com/r/Jokes/) from 2017 to 2020 with more than 5 upvotes with https://pushshift.io/ and combined them with the existing data set from https://github.com/taivop/joke-dataset.

 Then, I loaded GPT2 with huggingface's transformers library and fine-tuned it on the jokes with pytorch.
+The notebook is adapted from this [blog post](https://medium.com/swlh/fine-tuning-gpt-2-for-magic-the-gathering-flavour-text-generation-3bafd0f9bb93).

 ### Examples